ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-26-ios-swift-vs-android-java.md

 - swift
 - java
 ---
-In short, I like Swift
+##In short, I like Swift

 Undoubtedly, a huge improvement over Objective-C(which looks like a nightmare) but I'll focus more on Android Java.

-Things I like:
+##Things I like:

-Named Parameters</h4\>\
+**Named Parameters**

 Allows you to specify the name of the parameter in the function call.
 Code Readability just went through the roof!
 Check out this code snippet below

 ```swift
 //Simple Area of rectangle calculator